B&B The Verhaegen

 Eating

-Marc and Jan's scrupulous attention to detail continues at breakfast, where perfectly poached eggs and flaky French pastries are served on silver platters at a communal table.
-The Dining Salon is stunning, with a heavy chandelier, 250-year-old Rococo paintings by Pierre Norbert van Reysschoot, and a log fire in winter.
-If, however, you're tempted to linger in bed, ask for breakfast to be delivered to your room.
+Marc and Jan's scrupulous attention to detail continues at breakfast, where perfectly cooked eggs are served in a cloche and fresh bread and flaky French pastries bulge out of their baskets.
+I washed my scrambled eggs down with freshly squeezed orange juice, to a soundtrack of soothing classical symphonies.
+The Dining Salon is stunning; a heavy chandelier takes centre stage above original herringbone wood floors, 250-year-old Rococo murals by Pierre Norbert van Reysschoot adorn the walls, and a log fire burns in winter.
+It is quite expensive to have breakfast here, but it all felt suitably ceremonial.
+If you're tempted to linger in bed, ask for breakfast to be delivered to your room.
+Dietary requirements can be catered for - just ask.

 If you're staying in one of the Suites Atelier d’Arthur you get a little kitchen for self-catering, which is complete with a fridge, oven and dishwasher.
 There's a dining table in the living area.

 Ghent’s restaurant culture is booming, with a number of Michelin-starred restaurants continuing to spring up around the city.
 Generally, the cuisine revolves around local seafood and you're an easy stroll from an eclectic mix of bars and eateries.
 On Jan Breydelstraat, The House of Eliot is a 1920s-style brassiere recommended for its lobster menu.
 Down in the 14th-century Patershol quarter there are some great fish restaurants.
 A Flemish staple is waterzooi (a stew made with fish or chicken) and this can be sampled at many restaurants, including the well-known Pakhuis - an industrial-chic former warehouse.
-After dinner, head back to the hotel and unwind in the Grand Salon with one of Jan and Marc’s fiery cocktails or a cigar and fine brandy.
+Jan and Marc will spend time going through the top spots in the city at check-in, so listen out for their recommendations.

 Features include: